Computational Algebra and Number Theory

 Reading : Class notes.
 See here for a combinatorial proof of Newton-Girard identity.

-Lec 21 (25 Feb, Wed) : Recap of techniques so far - homogenization for circuits, ABPs and formulas.
+Lec 21 (25 Feb, Wed) : Recap of techniques so far - homogenization for circuits and ABPs.
 Valiant’s question of computing linear transforms with linear circuits and log depth.
 Matrix rigidity - definition and examples.

 Reading : Class notes.